-SearchFilter Modifiers
+SearchFilter modifiers#

-operations specify exact matches by default.
-However, when filtering DataList
+The filter and exclude operations specify exact matches by default.
+However, when filtering DataLists, there are a number of suffixes that

 you can put on field names to change this behavior.
-These are represented as SearchFilter
+These are represented as SearchFilter subclasses and include.

 // fetch any player that starts with a S